sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  In order to make clear the result of direct perception of subliminal-impressions he narrates the following story: "bhaga. . idamuktam[^268] ")" (Cognition composed of three guṇas is placed under the category of pain).
 Depending on what does this twofold (pain) be considered pleasure —he answers that (through the words) “duḥkha. uktam[^159]",i.e., pleasure (joy) of contentment and joy of victory over pradhāna.

-[^159]: "The Vivaraṇakāra leaves the bhāṣya to speak for itself."

-(i
+[^268]: "The Vivaraṇakāra does not add anything to what the bhāṣya says.The Vivaraṇakāra also has many variant readings.
+Available readings have: (i

 1\.
 Available readings have "vāsanārūpaḥ" whereas the Vivaraṇakāra has "vāsanā' bhidhānaḥ"
 So also available readings have "..jīvanadharmavadaparidṛṣṭāḥ. "instead of "jīvanadharmā aparidṛṣṭāḥ"